 Just like how the plastic content of the polyester is a harder substance to cut, the additives mixed in with paper make it harder on your blades than you may realize.”

 Tom from Pro Sharp said “it is best to have a pattern paper scissor for general work.
 Paper is made from wood pulp and will blunt all fabric scissors.

 Fabric scissors have a much steeper edge angle than paper scissors or general scissors.
-If you want to be able to do a running cut along a length of fabric, don’t cut paper.
+If you want to… do a running cut along a length of fabric, don’t cut paper.
 It’s not a good habit.”

 **I Find the Best Free Sewing Patterns and Share Them Every Thursday.
 Don’t miss out.
 Join the Email List :)**

 Deby from So Sew Easy also interviewed scissor companies for their advice.

 A representative from Kai Scissors told her that paper will dull fabric scissors because “various clays, and/or calcium carbonate, are a component of many papers, including cardboard.
 They are there to make the paper stiff.
 These minerals are abrasive and dull the scissors.”

 A representative from Fiskars/Gingher told Deby that all items will dull scissors.
 Even certain fabrics, like denim, nylon, and polyester, will dull scissors faster than lightweight natural fiber fabrics.